Nikon FM: Other features

 The FM has a "full information" viewfinder.
 In addition to the metering LEDs; the viewfinder also displays the set shutter speed and lens aperture to give context to the LEDs.
 A fixed K-type focus screen with 3 mm split-image rangefinder and 1 mm microprism collar is fitted.

 Major system accessories for the FM include the MD-11 and MD-12 motor drives; which enables continuous film advance at 3.5 frames per second, the Data Back MF-12; enabling the imprinting of date and time data on the film, and the Speedlight SB-8E electronic flash; guide number 82/25 (feet/meters) at ASA 100.

 Note that there were two distinct versions of the FM, depending on how the FM's light meter (see below) was activated when a motor drive was mounted.
 The original FM had a rotary switch shutter button collar to lock the shutter, or switch to motor drive mode when the MD-11 was mounted.
 The MD-12 activated the meter automatically and the switch was omitted on late (1979 or after) FMs.
-Nippon Kogaku also took the opportunity to construct late FMs more strongly internally than early FMs.
+Nippon Kogaku also strengthened the internal construction of late FMs.